SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

 The ``addTwoInts()`` function has the same type as the ``mathFunction`` variable, and so this assignment is allowed by Swift's type-checker.

-You can now call the assigned function by using the constant or variable's name:
+You can now call the assigned function with the name ``mathFunction``:

 .. testcode:: functionTypes